moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 export const CONTRACT_ADDRESS = 'INSERT_CONTRACT_ADDRESS'.toLowerCase();
 ```

-The `.toLowerCase()` is critical because the Subsquid processor is case sensitive, and some block explorers format contract addresses with capitalization.
-Next, you'll see the line `export const processor = new EvmBatchProcessor()` followed by `.setDataSource`.
+The `.toLowerCase()` is critical because the Subsquid processor is case-sensitive, and some block explorers format contract addresses with capitalization.
+Next, you'll see the line `export const processor = new EvmBatchProcessor()`, followed by `.setDataSource`.
 We'll need to make a few changes here.
 Subsquid has [available archives for many chains](https://docs.subsquid.io/evm-indexing/supported-networks/){target=\_blank} that can speed up the data retrieval process, but it's unlikely your ContainerChain has a hosted archive already.
 But not to worry, Subsquid can easily get the data it needs via your ContainerChain's RPC URL.
 Go ahead and comment out or delete the archive line.
 Once done, your code should look similar to the below:

 ```ts
 .setDataSource({